dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 ---

 We all know that the Web is broken in more ways than one.
-Clickbait, misinformation, bot farms, anonymous \"troll-demons\"[^fn-td]---the list is as endless as it is depressing.
+Clickbait, misinformation, bot farms, anonymous \"troll-demons\"---the list is as endless as it is depressing.
 How did we end up here?

-[^fn-td]: Jordan, Jordan, [Jordan](https://twitter.com/jordanbpeterson/status/1593691037121228801)...
-There is a mute button.
-There is a block button.
-Please use it, and don't feed the trolls.

 I believe there is a single-phrase answer to all these ills.
 But single-phrase answers are often too simplistic and thus too easily